ULL-ESIT-PL-2223/espree-logging-gabriel-perez-gonzalez-alu0101233499/README.md

 ![First try](img/try1.png)

-## Task 4: Arrow functions supported.
+## Task 4: Arrow functions supported

 This task is easily acomplished if we modify the *addLogging(code)* function.
 The only thing that is needed is to change the conditional clause, adding a new condition that supports **ArrowFunctionExpression**.
 With this, the task is completed.